Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Covariant proof of quadratic-in-spin integrability

 already introduced in Paper I. There, it was shown that $F_{abcd}$ has the same symmetries as $\tilde{M}_{abcd}$, namely \eqref{symM}.
 Using this definition, the bracket \eqref{PBQC} reads

 Notice that the symmetries of $F_{abcd}$ and $\tilde{M}_{abcd}$ do not imply that either of these tensors is anti-symmetric in $bc$.
-However, quite remarkably, \emph{their sum} does possess that symmetry, i.e.,
+However, quite remarkably, \emph{their sum} does possess that symmetry:

 This property is largely non-trivial, and was found serendipitously using coordinate calculations in Kerr.
-The proof for it exploits the particular structure of the Riemann tensor \eqref{fullcurv} and \eqref{CXYZ}, and identities from the bivector formalism, but is otherwise long and not very illuminating.
+The proof is detailed in App.~\ref{app:Fa(bc)d} and exploits the structure of the Riemann tensor (\eqref{fullcurv}--\eqref{CXYZ}), and decompositions within the bivector formalism.

 Now we make the following point: since the tensor $F_{abcd}+4\tilde{M}_{abcd}$ has the combined symmetries \eqref{symM} and \eqref{Fa(bc)d=0}, it must be totally anti-symmetric, i.e. a 4-form (the proof is just a matter of manipulating indices).
 Consequently, since 4-forms in 4-dimensional spacetimes span a 1-dimensional vector space, $F_{abcd}+4\tilde{M}_{abcd}$ \emph{must} be proportional to the Levi-Civita tensor $\varepsilon_{abcd}$ (another 4-form).
-Using \eqref{eps0} allows one to find this explicit relation, which reads
+Using Eqs.~\eqref{epsIds}, the (algebraic) Bianchi identity, allows one to find this explicit relation, which reads

 where $\Delta=g^{ab}\nabla_a\nabla_b$.
 In Einstein spacetimes, the scalar field $\Delta\mathfrak{Z}$, though constructed solely from the KY tensor, contains information about both the Weyl part and the $O(\Lambda)$ part of the curvature.
 This can be seen by taking two covariant derivatives of \eqref{ffstar} and using \eqref{defxi}, \eqref{dfstar} and \eqref{Dxi}, leading to